-The solicitation of proxies by management of the Company will be conducted by mail, using notice-and-access provisions, and may be supplemented by telephone or other personal contact, and such solicitation will be made without special compensation granted to the directors, officers and employees of the Company.
+The solicitation of proxies by management of the Company will be conducted by mail and may be supplemented by telephone or other personal contact, and such solicitation will be made without special compensation granted to the directors, officers and employees of the Company.
 The Company does not reimburse Shareholders, nominees or agents for costs incurred in obtaining, from the principals of such persons, authorization to execute forms of proxy, except that the Company has requested brokers and nominees who hold stock in their respective names to furnish this Information Circular and related proxy materials to their customers, and the Company will reimburse such brokers and nominees for their related out of pocket expenses.
-No solicitation will be made by specifically engaged employees or soliciting agents.
-The cost of solicitation will be borne by the Company.
+The Company has engaged Laurel Hill Advisory Group ("Laurel Hill") to provide shareholder communication advisory and proxy solicitation services and will pay a fee of \$50,000 for the services and certain out-of-pocket expenses.
+All costs of solicitation will be borne by the Company.